November 2nd 2017 – By: William Larsen – Civilians News – “News For All Views”

 For these reasons, I believe social security benefits, should be made available to those who are 57 years of age, and have paid into the system throughout their adult lives.
 Nevertheless, the current minimum age to receive these benefits, remains 62 years old, today.

 For this reason, I believe the minimum age requirement to collect social security, should be lowered from 62 to 57.

 I believe this type of legislation, would work towards 2 goals….

-- It would create jobs, by allowing senior citizens to retire at 57, leaving additional jobs for the people who need them most.
-Think about it, do we really need seniors working at the grocery store past 57 years old?
+- It would create jobs, by allowing senior citizens to retire at 57, leaving additional jobs for younger people.

-- It would allow many seniors to enjoy more of their lives, with an added time frame to pursue other interests, possibly even innovations.
-This also might alleviate some tensions from the pharmaceutical industries, who currently provide medication to ailing seniors….
-This is my opinion.
+- This would also allow many senior citizens to enjoy more of their lives, with an added time frame to pursue other interests, possibly even innovations and small business’.
+In turn, this could also alleviate tensions in the pharmaceutical industry, which currently provides medication, for ailing seniors….

-I’ve previously written several articles about cutting the social security budget altogether, however, I find this change pertinent and progressive.
+I’ve previously written several articles about, “cutting the social security budget altogether,” however, I find this proposition, pertinent and progressive.